basaandewiel/basaandewiel.github.io/_posts/2024-02-10-Nextcloudpi_via_reverse_proxy_in_LXD_Incus_containers.md

 # Instructions
 The host (RPI) I was using was running Arch linux, so the 'lxd' command in substituted by 'incus', but further there are no noticable (for me) differences between lxd and incus.
 For installing incus see my other post on this subject.

+## Set port forwarding in your router to the RPI
 ```
 # set port forwaring for port 80 and 443 on your router to the RPI host, and use the same port number for the forwaring as was received (so 80->RPI:80 and 443->RPI:443).
 # instructions on how to do this are dependent on your router (for OpenWRT is under under Networking->firewall)